guardian/dotcom-rendering/README.md

 This repository contains the rendering logic for articles on theguardian.com.
 It is a monorepo with 3 projects, `apps-rendering`, `common-rendering` and `dotcom-rendering`.

-You should always `cd` into the correct subdirectory before running commands (e.g `make dev` for dotcom-rendering, or `yarn watch` for apps-rendering) except for storybook.
+You should always `cd` into the correct subdirectory before running commands (e.g `make dev` for dotcom-rendering, or `pnpm watch` for apps-rendering) except for storybook.
 Linting, imports, builds and github actions should work as before.

 ## `apps rendering`